Home - Bookapy Book Preview

 "Clear!"
 Doctor Strong commanded.

 Doctor Forsberg removed the oxygen mask, then stepped back.
-Doctor Strong pressed the paddles against the pads and pulled the trigger, causing Elizaveta's body to convulse.
+Doctor Strong pressed the paddles against the pads and pressed the buttons, causing Elizaveta's body to convulse.
 A few seconds later, I saw a strong beat on the monitor, then another, then a third.

 "Normal sinus rhythm," Doctor Strong said.
 "What happened?"

-"She was talking to Mike, said she didn't feel well, went pale, then lost consciousness," Clarissa said.
-"Then the monitor showed irregular electrical activity then V-fib."
+"Elizaveta was talking to Mike," Clarissa said.
+"She said she didn't feel well, went pale, then lost consciousness.
+That's when the monitor showed irregular electrical activity then V-fib."

 "Yes," Clarissa replied.
 "By Doctor Kendall and Doctor Forsberg.
 I observed.
 No obvious complications, minimal bleeding, no placental problems, and a healthy baby."